+Hospitalization Life cover

+Disability Maternity and

+(permanent paternity leave

-Hospitalization Life cover Disability (permanent and total) Maternity and paternity leave and co-parenting
+and total) and co-parenting

 RESPONSIBLY MANAGE RESTRUCTURING

 ENGIE has set a goal of withdrawing from coal in 2025 in continental Europe and in 2027 worldwide.
 Committed to a just transition, the Group prioritizes the closing and reconversion of the power plants with assistance in the transition from all stakeholders.
 If this is impossible, ENGIE then plans their sale and potential relocation of the employees.